fabiocaccamo/django-treenode/README.md

 The `TreeNodeModel` abstract class adds many fields (prefixed with `tn_` to prevent direct access) and public methods to your models.

+:warning: **If you are extending a model that already has some fields, please ensure that your model existing fields names don't clash with `TreeNodeModel` public [methods/proerties](#methodsproperties) names.**

 ---

 ### `admin.py`